junxit/us-congress-bills-116/bill.md

   - **(C)** by striking “established under” and inserting “and other available communication technologies established, implemented, or maintained under”;
 - **(3)** in subsection (b)—
   - **(A)** in the matter preceding paragraph (1), by striking “nationwide poison prevention” and inserting “nationwide poisoning and toxic exposure prevention”; and
-  - **(B)** in paragraph (1), by striking “poison prevention and poison control center” and inserting “poisoning and toxic exposure prevention awareness materials, applicable public health emergency preparedness and response information, and poison control center” after “distribution of”;
+  - **(B)** in paragraph (1), by striking “poison prevention and poison control center” and inserting “poisoning and toxic exposure prevention awareness materials, applicable public health emergency preparedness and response information, and poison control center” after “distribution of”; and
 - **(4)** by striking subsection (c);
 - **(5)** by redesignating subsection (d) as subsection (c); and
 - **(6)** in subsection (c) (as so redesignated), by striking “2015 through 2019” and inserting “2020 through 2024”.